Denbergvanthijs/MethodsInAIResearch/README.md

 - Printing the system utterances in all-caps `output_in_caps=False` (True or False)
-- Ask user about correctness of match for Levenshtein results `max_lev_distance=3` (integer 1 or higher)
+- Maximum Levenshtein distance for filling in the slots `max_lev_distance=3` (integer 1 or higher)
 - Insert artificial errors in preference extraction `insert_errors=False` (True or False)